lando/lando/docs/recipes/backdrop.md

 # Visit https://backdrop.lndo.site to complete your installation.

-# Check the status of your site with backdrush
+# Check the status of your site with drush
 cd www
-lando backdrush status
+lando drush status
 ```

 Environmental Variables